opentensor/developer-docs/docs/getting-started/wallets.md

 The contents of the `coldkeypub.txt` are to be interpreted as below:

 - The fields `accountId` and `publicKey` contain the same value.
 - The `secretPhrase` and `secretSeed` are not included in the file due to the high-security nature of the coldkey.
-When you create your wallet, either using Chrome extension or `btcli`, the mnemonic (`secretPhrase`) is shown only once while `secretSeed` is not shown.
+When you create your wallet, either using the Chrome extension or `btcli`, the mnemonic (`secretPhrase`) is shown only once, while `secretSeed` is not shown.
-- The `ss58Address` is the SS58-version of the `accountId` or `publicKey`. **Send this as your coldkey public wallet address for receiving TAO from another party.**
+- The `ss58Address` is the SS58-version of the `accountId` or `publicKey`. **Send this as your coldkey public wallet address to receive TAO from another party.**

 :::tip Conversion between publicKey and ss58Address Use this site [SS58.org](https://ss58.org/) to verify the conversions between `publicKey` and `ss58Address` fields.